BuildCircle/microservice-workshop/README-HEROS.md

 # Edge testing

 To build microservices you need good tests.
 Ideally our tests should cover behaviour of the API without being too coupled to the implementation.

-To assert behaviour we are going to use the `TestServer` and `WebHostBuilder` classes to host our API in-memory and make requests to it.
-This will be the entry point of our tests.
+Goal: To create the unit tests that cover as much code as possible.
+To use the dotnet core `TestServer` and `WebHostBuilder` classes to host our API in-memory and test against it.

 We are going to create an API endpoint `/heros` that pulls a list of characters from Amazon S3, filters out the villains and returns only the superheros.